GoodnessJames/alx-low_level_programming/0x15-file_io/README.md

 	- Prototype: ssize_t read_textfile(const char *filename, size_t letters);
 	- Description: C function that reads a text file and prints it to the POSIX standard output.
 	- Parameters: filename: name of the file, letters: is the number of letters the function should read and print
-	- Return: On SUCCESS, returns the returns the actual number of bytes the function can read and print.
+	- Return: On SUCCESS, returns the actual number of bytes the function can read and print.
 On FAILURE, returns (0) to indicate file is empty or cannot be opened or read and the write call failed or did not write the expected number of bytes
 - **Task 1 File:** 1-create_file.c
 	- Prototype: int create_file(const char *filename, char *text_content);
 	- Description: C function that creates a file.